Boston weighs creating commission to study Black reparations

 BOSTON (AP) — Boston officials are weighing creating a commission to account for the city's role in Black slavery and potentially provide reparations to Black residents.

-The City Council's Committee on Civil Rights is holding a hearing Tuesday to hear from a range of Black community activists, academics and other experts to consider how the city can approach the issue.
+The City Council's Committee on Civil Rights held a hearing Tuesday to hear from Black community activists, academics and the public on how the city can approach the issue.

+Dr. Jemadari Kamara, a professor of Africana Studies at the University of Massachusetts Boston, was among a number of people who spoke in favor of forming a city commission on reparations, noting that San Francisco and other major cities have already taken similar steps.

+"We have an opportunity here to establish a commission that will help us bridge this gap of acknowledgement, leading to reconciliation," he said.

+In 2019, only a quarter of the city's third to eighth grade Black students were reading at grade level, compared to 62% of its white students, said Tammy Tai, deputy director of King Boston, a nonprofit working to create a memorial honoring Dr. Martin Luther King, Jr. and Coretta Scott King.

+Boston was rocked by violent, racial protests in the 1970s and 1980s as public schools were forcibly desegregated through court order.

-The hearing order states that the city needs to present a "common understanding of the city's history with slavery" and explores how reparations can be provided to Black residents.
+Tuesday's hearing order states the city needs to present a "common understanding of the city's history with slavery" and explore how reparations can be provided to Black residents.

 Evanston, Illinois, became the first American city to pay reparations earlier this year, and San Francisco is among the biggest cities that have formed a reparations committee.